-In conversation with Mark Castro,The Jorge Baldor Curator of Latin American Art, DMA
+In conversation with Dr. Mark A. Castro,The Jorge Baldor Curator of Latin American Art, DMA

 Recording available through June 15